Isegahama stable (2007): History

 In September 2012, ōzeki Harumafuji won his second consecutive tournament and was promoted yokozuna for the next tournament.
 In March 2013, the stable absorbed the coach and wrestlers (Terunofuji, Wakaaoba and Shunba) of the Magaki stable.
 Magaki was shut down due to the poor health of Magaki-oyakata.
 Isegahama stable had four of its wrestlers ranked in the makuuchi and jūryō divisions in 2017, although Harumafuji retired in November 2017 and ōzeki Terunofuji fell to the lower divisions through injury in 2018 before staging a successful comeback, eventually reaching the rank of yokozuna in July 2021.

 In March 2022, the stable managed to have six active sekitori wrestlers at the same time, with the promotion of, then 19 year-old, Atamifuji to the jūryō division for the March tournament, after a winning record at the top of the makushita division.

 In November 2022, the stable managed, in another rare occurrence, to have all six sekitori of the stable ranked at the elite first division makuuchi, with the promotion of then 20 year-old Atamifuji to the rank of maegashira 15.
 The last time a stable had six sekitori in the makuuchi division was Musashigawa stable in March 2004.

-In December 2022 two junior wrestlers in the stable were found to have acted violently against younger wrestlers, with the victims beaten with wooden beams and burned with chankonabe hot water poured on their backs.
+In December 2022, two junior wrestlers in the stable were found to have acted violently against younger wrestlers, with the victims beaten with wooden beams and burned with chankonabe hot water poured on their backs.
 One of the wrestlers held responsible submitted his retirement papers, while another was handed a two-tournament suspension.
-Following the investigation, stablemaster Isegahama (Asahifuji) resigned his seat on the Sumo Association's Board of Directors.
+Following the investigation, stablemaster Isegahama (Asahifuji) resigned his seat on the Sumo Association's board of directors.

+In March 2024, the Sumo Association announced the temporary closure of Miyagino stable—also part of the Isegahama ichimon—and the transfer of its personnel to Isegahama stable for an indefinite period of time.
+This occurred in the aftermath of physical abuse at Miyagino stable from the former Hokuseihō and the subsequent punishment and demotion of its stablemaster, the 69th yokozuna Hakuhō.
+Commenting on the transfer, the top-ranked wrestlers in the stable, Terunofuji and Atamifuji, made positive comments, highlighting in particular the training opportunities to help the wrestlers progress.
+Following the resignation and final retirement of former stablemaster and coach Miyagino (the 69th yokozuna Hakuhō) in June 2025, all members of the former Miyagino stable were instructed to remain under the tutelage of Isegahama stable.

+With the publication of the banzuke for the January 2025 tournament, Isegahama stable became the first stable in 22 years to include seven of its wrestlers in the makuuchi division, a first since Musashigawa stable ranked seven of its own at the September 2003 tournament.

+The Sumo Association announced in June 2025 that Terunofuji would take over the Isegahama elder stock and stable, due to the former Asahifuji reaching sumo's mandatory retirement age of 65 the following month.